Thanks for becoming a user of the ActivePipe platform.

 You warrant that the information contained in your emails are of a normal, commercial and/or information manner, and are broadly in line with what would be deemed socially acceptable expectations.
 Specifically you warrant that your emails do not carry content that could be deemed sexually extreme or offensive, content that could be deemed as racist or bigotry, content that could be deemed as racially and/or religiously inflammatory, and/or that may carry content that could threaten the security of individuals, organisations and/or nations.

 If you have commenced using the ActivePipe platform as the result of a 30 day (or other period) free trial, billing will commence immediately upon completion of the free trial period.
-Where such trial expires during a month, your first invoice will be pro-rata until the end of that calendar month.
-You will then be invoiced from the first of each month at the full monthly rate.

 Any single user licence is restricted to a maximum database size of 10,000 contacts and a maximum monthly send capacity of 30,000 emails.

 Upon termination of an account, ActivePipe will delete all client records and historical data associated with the terminating client’s account.
 No historical or transactional data records will be transferred to the client.
 Should a client subsequently wish to use the ActivePipe platform again, set-up fees will apply.
 These fees vary from time-to-time but are currently set as 3 months fees.